Isle Of Sheppey and Sittingbourne

 Sittingbourne is also home to the Sittingbourne and Kemsley Light Railway, which puffs back into the town's paper-milling past.
 The history of the town can also be explored at the Heritage Hub, Sittingbourne Heritage Museum and the Milton Regis Court Hall Museum.

 The 52-hectare Milton Creek Country Park has play spaces and trails among its meadows and wetlands, while the marshes and mudflats of the Oare Marshes Nature Reserve in Faversham are a-flutter with migrating, overwintering and breeding birds.

 Sittingbourne is the only UK Town twinned with Ypres in Belgium, proud to have been twinned since 1964 and is located in the Swale area of North Kent.
 This film to has been produced by Swale Borough Council with the support and participation of the community in recognition and as a tribute to the ongoing links with Ypres, providing a current reflection of the town and its aspirations for the future.

-Discover more about the whole area at www.visit-swale.co.uk and plan your visit with some more detailed itinerary suggestions.
+For updated event listings and to discover more about the whole area of Swale (Isle of Sheppey, Sittingbourne, Faversham and surrounding villages) at our partners (Swale Borough Council) tourism support website www.visit-swale.co.uk and plan your visit with some more detailed itinerary suggestions.

-Find out more about the Isle of Sheppey at www.visitsheppey.com
+For more general information about the Isle of Sheppey go to https://www.visit-swale.co.uk/